The Majority of Analysts Are Still Bullish on Adaptimmune Therapeutics plc (ADAP)

 It appears that more than several institutional investors and hedge funds decided to increase stakes in ADAP in the recent period.
 That is how Matrix Capital Management Co.
 LP now has an increase position in ADAP by 0.00% in the first quarter, owning 28 million shares of ADAP stocks, with the value of $109.2 million after the purchase of an additional 0 shares during the last quarter.
 In the meanwhile, Capital Research & Management Co. also increased their stake in ADAP shares changed 0.00% in the first quarter, which means that the company now owns 6.79 million shares of company, all valued at $26.49 million after the acquisition of additional 0 shares during the last quarter.

-Baillie Gifford & Co. acquired a new position in Adaptimmune Therapeutics plc during the first quarter, with the value of $16.72 million, and GLG Partners LP increased their stake in the company’s shares by 11.44% in the first quarter, now owning 210,443 shares valued at $7.99 million after the acquisition of the additional 2.05 million shares during the last quarter.
-In the end, Renaissance Technologies LLC increased their position by 0.00% during the first quarter, now owning 1.47 million ADAP shares, now holding the value of $5.71 million in ADAP with the purchase of the additional 586,384 shares during the period of the last quarter.
-At the present, 52.70% of ADAP shares are in the ownership of institutional investors.
+Baillie Gifford & Co. acquired a new position in Adaptimmune Therapeutics plc during the first quarter, with the value of $16.72 million, and Renaissance Technologies LLC increased their stake in the company’s shares by 66.73% in the first quarter, now owning 586,384 shares valued at $5.71 million after the acquisition of the additional 1.47 million shares during the last quarter.
+In the end, OrbiMed Advisors LLC increased their position by 71.46% during the first quarter, now owning 1.35 million ADAP shares, now holding the value of $5.27 million in ADAP with the purchase of the additional 0 shares during the period of the last quarter.
+At the present, 51.20% of ADAP shares are in the ownership of institutional investors.